NoorNoon/AI-project-SCAI/README.md

 or setting up anything, via the following link:

-[Access the Smart Stadium Web App] (https://v0.dev/chat/data-analysis-app-kvpxeZxnc4F ) We used  to model to analyze emotion an open source for emotion analysis and we built another one from scratch https://github.com/ArnabKumarRoy02/ResEmoteNet
+[Access the Smart Stadium Web App] (https://v0.dev/chat/data-analysis-app-kvpxeZxnc4F ) We used two model to analyze emotion an open source for emotion analysis and we built another one from scratch https://github.com/ArnabKumarRoy02/ResEmoteNet